src-d/blog/content/post/handshakes_pagerank.md

 1 & 1 & ... & 1 \\end{array} \\right)
 $$
 We are not going to ever calculate it explicitly because that would involve storing N × N elements!
-Instead, we will create the custom power iteration algorithm.
+Instead, we will create a custom power iteration algorithm.

 #### Power iteration
 The idea of the power iteration method is dead simple: if we want to find